php-dev-br/laravel-doc-pt-br/billing.md

     $user->subscription('main')->resume();

 If the user cancels a subscription and then resumes that subscription before the subscription has fully expired, they will not be billed immediately.
-Instead, their subscription will be re-activated, and they will be billed on the original billing cycle.
+Instead, their subscription will simply be re-activated, and they will be billed on the original billing cycle.

 <a name="updating-credit-cards"></a>
 ### Updating Credit Cards